scriptotek/ar-project/_posts/2019-02-11-exp-wikitude.md

 ### Working with wayfinding

 As described in the section on the development of the prototype, we had hoped to be able to use Scence Recognition as a substitute for mesh cloud localization.
 Unfortunately, Scence Reconition proved to be highly unstable and we had to come up with an image target based solution.
-This technology seemes to be quite new to Wikitude and the [documentation is rather thin](https://www.wikitude.com/documentation/latest/android/objecttracking.html)

 We ended up using image recogntion on three different "AR Light house"-image targets that users would need to scan to get directions.
 We made one of these light houses for each collection in the project: